NorESMhub/NorESM/doc/configurations/platforms.rst

 Nebula @ NSC
 ^^^^^^^^^^^^
-Configuration files for running NorESM2 on Nebula are distributed in the featureCESM2.1.0-OsloDevelopment branch.
-If Nebula configurations are missing in your copy of the model the files can be found in the following folder on Nebula:
+Configuration files for running NorESM2 on Nebula are distributed in the release tags release-noresm2* and in the noresm2 origin/noresm2 branch.
+If Nebula configurations are missing in your copy of the model, the files can be found in the following folder on Nebula:

 ::